blemasle/mls800/docs/hardware.md

 [![Rack  left back](assets/hardware-rack-back-left.jpg)](assets/large/hardware-rack-back-left.jpg)

 I've sent the case files over to a Canadian company, [Protocase](https://www.protocase.com), and - oh boy - they've done an outstanding job building it!
-The good thing is they're able to produce cases from start to finish, including printing them.
-The case you see on the pictures is the one I've got straight out of the mail, including the screws!
+The good thing is they're able to produce parts from start to finish, including printing them.
+The enclosure you see on the pictures is the one I've got straight out of the mail, including the screws!

 When one passes by my gear and ask about it, he does not notice that one of the racks is entirely "home" made.
 I really highly recommend [Protocase](https://www.protocase.com) if you ever need this kind of service.